tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 draft: true
 ---

-Rem Koolhaas provided context for modern space - for modern living - in his 2002 essay Junkspace.
+Rem Koolhaas provided context for modern space - for modern living - in his 2002 essay [Junkspace](https://www.readingdesign.org/junkspace).
 In the essay Rem provides a glimpse of the flattening, commercializing and colonizing of space:

 >"Junkspace is post-existential; it makes you uncertain where you are, obscures where you go, undoes where you were."

+Airports, air conditioning and aesthetics crash into each other to create a nothing-everything space that sprawls, and subsumes our physical environment.

 The essay uses the airport as the first spaces to become Junkspace.
 Out of time and out of place, the airport becomes everywhere and nowhere.

+## Junkspace to Airspace to Junkfeeds

 In his essay Welcome to Airspace Kyle Chayka sees the bridge between the digital and physical, noting that digital technologies are re-shaping the world around us: